the-turing-way/the-turing-way/Chapter_Version_Control.md

 - A free and very in depth book on Gits myriad of features can be found [here](https://Git-scm.com/book/en/v2)
 - A useful Git cheat sheet can be found [here](https://services.GitHub.com/on-demand/downloads/GitHub-Git-cheat-sheet.pdf)

+## Definitions/glossary

+**Add:** Command used to add files to the staging area.
+Allows the user to specify which files or directories to include in the next commit.

+**Branch:** A parallel version of a repository.
+Although it is contained within the same repository it allows you to develop it separately and then merge changes back into the 'live' repository or with other branches when appropriate.

+**Checkout:** Git command to switch to a specific file, branch, or commit.
+Allows you to activate older versions of files or commits or switch between active branches.

+**Clone:** Copy of an existing Git repository, normally from some remote location to your local environment.
+When you clone a repo you copy its entire history as well as all branches.

+**Commit:** Snapshot of project history.
+A commit can be made after changes of a single file or a range of files and directories.

+**Commit message:** A message the user can attach to a commit to explain what it contains.

+**Git:** Version control system that GitHub is built around.
+It is a widely used open source distributed version control system developed by the author of Linux.

+**GitHub:** An online hosting and version control service which centres around the version control software Git.
+It has a great many features to aid collaboration between users.

+**HEAD:** the latest commit on the branch which is currently checked out

+**Issues:** Bug tracking system for GitHub.
+Collaborators can use issues to report bugs, request features, or set milestones for projects.
+Issues are tracked, reported, and closed by collaborators during the development process.
+They’re a great way of communicating with your team and reporting progress.

+**Master:** the repository’s main branch.
+Depending on the work flow it is the one people work on or the one where the integration happens.

+**Merge:** The process of combining branches.
+Changes made on one or more branches are applied to another.

+**Merge conflict:** Incompatibilities between branches being merged.

+**Pull request:** Proposed changes to a remote repository.
+Collaborators without write access can send a pull request to the administrator with the changes they've made to the repo.
+The administrator can then approve and merge or reject the changes to the main repository.
+For open source projects pull requests can be sent by anyone that has forked a project.

+**Push:** Sending changes to a remote repo.
+The remote repository is updated with the changes pushed and now mirrors the local repo.

+**Repository:** Refers to a project folder that is being tracked by Git and containing project files.
+Also called 'repo' for short they can be local as well as hosted on GitHub.

+**SHA:** Unique string of numbers of letters used to identify every commit or node in the repository.

+**Staged:** Changes that will be included in the next commit.

 ## Bibliography